cdalvaro/machine-learning-notebooks/README.md

 This repository contains a series of Jupyter Notebooks with different kind of machine learning topics.

+🚧 Currently all notebooks are written in spanish but I plan to translate them to English in a near future.

 ## General

 - [Naive Bayes Classifier](notebooks/naive-bayes-classifier/naive-bayes-classifier.ipynb)